Hi-PACE/hipace/docs/source/run/parameters.rst

     Level of verbosity of the multigrid solver used for the laser pulse.

 * ``laser.MG_average_rhs`` (`0` or `1`) optional (default `1`)
     Whether to use the most stable discretization for the envelope solver.
-Slightly more expensive.

 * ``laser.3d_on_host`` (`0` or `1`) optional (default `0`)
     When running on GPU: whether the 3D array containing the laser envelope is stored in host memory (CPU, slower but large memory available) or in device memory (GPU, faster but less memory available).